-The inhabitants of Turkey are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 7th, 2020, 34109 infected persons and 725 deaths have been reported in the country.
-The first confirmed infections were reported on March 11th, 2020, which is the date of the official notification.
+By March 1st, 2021, 2711479 infected persons and 28638 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 7th with 3,892 new infected persons.

 Weight and size

 |Body height||176 cm||161 cm|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.